nervosnetwork/docs/docs/dev-guide/debugging-ckb-script.md

 ---
 CKB VM simulates the RISC-V instruction set, which is very different from other VMs that hard-code functionality through opcodes.
 Given the generalized nature of CKB VM, various languages and toolchains can be supported- every language and toolchain will be a bit different and implementers should provide appropriate documentation and support for the community.

-This document introduces several tips about debugging CKB scripts.
+This document introduces several tips for debugging CKB scripts.

 ## Error codes